Raghav670/Deployment-of-Containers-in-Amazon-EKS/README.md

   - **Integration**: Deploying PySpark applications in Kubernetes (EKS) allows seamless integration with other cloud services and tools for monitoring, logging, and orchestration.
 - Dockerfile specifications:
   - Base image: `python:3.8-slim`.
-  - Set working directory to `/app`.
+  - Set the working directory to `/app`.
   - Copy files into the container.
   - Install PySpark.
   - Expose port 8080 (if needed).